theJayTea/WritingTools/README.md

 1. [Download](https://ollama.com/download) and install Ollama.
 2. Choose the LLM you want to use form [here](https://ollama.com/library).
 Recommended: Llama 3.1 8B if you have ~8GB of RAM or VRAM.
 3. Open your terminal, and type `ollama run llama3.1:8b`.
 This will download and run Llama 3.1.
 That's it!
 Leave this running in the background.
 4. In Writing Tools, choose the `OpenAl Compatible` AI Provider, and set your API Key to `ollama`, your API Base URL to `http://localhost:11434/v1`, and your API Model to `llama3.1:8b`.
-Enjoy Writing Tools with _absolute_ privacy and no internet connection! 🎉
+5. That's it!
+Enjoy Writing Tools with _absolute_ privacy and no internet connection! 🎉 From now on, you'll simply need to launch Ollama and Writing Tools into the background for it to work.

 ## 🔒 Privacy